VikOlliver/ByeFly/README.md

 # ByeFly
 A pseudo-random flyswatter using two servos and an Arduino

 Created at Fab Fest Bali in 2022 at a table in the Colab Cafe as a demonstration project using simple, pre-plugged Arduino components and programmed using ArduinoDroid on an Android phone.
+A construction video can be found on https://playeur.com/v/qmpu7X6KRga

 The two servos, fitted with horns, are run with their axes at right angles to each other.
 So the first (base) servo has a shaft pointing vertial.
 The second servo body is placed flat against the horn on the first servo such that its drive shaft axis is horizontal.